SGTC Culinary Arts students gain valuable experience catering the Foundation Donor Dinner

 The South Georgia Technical College (SGTC) Culinary Arts students from the Americus and Crisp County Center campuses gained valuable practical experience by catering the South Georgia Technical College Foundation annual Donor Appreciation Dinner in the John M. Pope Industrial Technology Center on the Americus South Georgia Technical College campus recently.
 Approximately 200 guests attended the event.

-“On behalf of South Georgia Technical College and the South Georgia Technical College Foundation, I would like to thank Culinary Arts Instructors Ricky Watzlowick and Dean of Academic Affairs over Culinary Arts Dr. David Finley as well as their staff, and students for providing an excellent meal and service for this very important event,” said SGTC President Dr. John Watford.
+“On behalf of South Georgia Technical College and the South Georgia Technical College Foundation, I would like to thank Culinary Arts Instructors Ricky Watzlowick and Hunter Little and Dean of Academic Affairs over Culinary Arts Dr. David Finley as well as their staff, and students for providing an excellent meal and service for this very important event,” said SGTC President Dr. John Watford.
+“This is a great opportunity to thank the Foundation donors as well as allow our students to shine.”

 Each year, the South Georgia Technical College Culinary Arts students under the guidance of their instructors cater the Foundation Donor Appreciation event.
-This year’s menu included: a tossed salad, slow roasted prime rib with au jus, Rosemary mashed potatoes, fried green beans, rolls, and ten different desserts.
-The deserts included: Bacon Maple Cheesecake, New York Cheesecake, Bete Noire, Red Velvet Cake, Banana Pudding Cake, Mexican Chocolate Cake, Mirror Glazed Cake, Key Lime Mousse, and Blueberry Mousse.
+This year’s menu included: a tossed salad with season shrimp, slow roasted prime rib with au jus, Rosemary mashed potatoes, asparagus, rolls, and an array of different desserts.
+The deserts included: tiramisu, cannolia, paris-brest, panna cotta, and crepes suzette.
+This was the Culinary Arts students final exam for Spring semester.

 Former Culinary Arts Instructor Dr. David Finley, who is now the Dean of Academic Affairs over the Culinary Arts program, announced the menu prior to the meal and introduced each of the instructors to the guests.